advancedroboticsaws/angel/README.md

 #### Step 2 `Uploading firmware to camera joint driver vnh5019`

 Firmware for joint position control is placed in the following folder.

 ```
 /mcu_control/camera_joint_control/src
 ```

-* upload `vnh5019_camera_joint.ino` to camera joint driver
+* Upload firmware to camera joint driver
-	1. Open vnh5019_base.ino with Arduino IDE on your PC.
+	1. Open `vnh5019_camera_joint.ino` with Arduino IDE on your PC.
-	2. Look into line 8 and 9.
-Uncomment one of these two lines according to which rotating direction you are about to do the uploading.
-	3. Modify Arduino PWM Frequency in Arduino IDE.
+	2. Modify Arduino PWM Frequency in Arduino IDE.
 		Copy

 		```